-Position: Director of Former Player Engagement and Development
+Position: Director of Former Player Engagement & Development

-Antoine McClain, who played in the NFL from 2012-2017, has worked in student-athlete development, academic services at the collegiate level, and player engagement and relations at the National Football League for the past three years.
+Antoine McClain, who played in the NFL from 2012-17, joined Clemson after working in student-athlete development and academic services at the collegiate level as well as player engagement and relations at the National Football League from 2018-20.

-He comes from UNC Charlotte, where he has served as the Director of Student-Athlete Development ensuring that the 49ers student-athletes had the opportunity to develop life and leadership skills while charting a path towards their career goals.
-McClain He also oversaw the Student-Athlete Advisory Committee and helped provide student-athletes with the resources and tools necessary to excel in each aspect of their collegiate life.
+He joined the Tigers from UNC Charlotte, where he served as the Director of Student-Athlete Development, ensuring that the 49ers student-athletes had the opportunity to develop life and leadership skills while charting a path towards their career goals.
+He also oversaw the Student-Athlete Advisory Committee and helped provide student-athletes with the resources and tools necessary to excel in each aspect of their collegiate life.

-Prior to his role with the UNC Charlotte 49ers, McClain spent 9 months at the University of Tennessee as a Student Athlete Development Coordinator, and a year and a half in the Player Engagement and Relations office of the National Football League.
+Prior to his role with at UNC Charlotte, McClain spent nine months at the University of Tennessee as a Student Athlete Development Coordinator, and a year and a half in the Player Engagement and Relations office of the National Football League.
 He also served as a counselor with Grand Canyon University athletics, monitoring academic progress and total wellness.

-He played Offensive Line for the Tigers from 2008-2011, earning third-team all-ACC honors and a spot on the ACC Academic Honor Roll.
+McClain played offensive for the Tigers from 2008-11, earning third-team all-ACC honors and a spot on the ACC Academic Honor Roll.
 In his college career, he played in 54 games while making 41 starts.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2012 and spent time with the Oakland Raiders, Buffalo Bills, New Orleans Saints, Chicago Bears and Arizona Cardinals during his professional career.